aleena999/notaryApp/README.md

 ### API Documentation
 API documentation is provided in the thunder-collection_NotaryApp.json file.
 It outlines all available endpoints, request formats, and response structures.

+### ER Diagram
+SQL based Modelling and connecting flow diagram is in ER diagram.mwb file.